aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## Practice 2: One Practice Before Games

 Use this when you have lost a practice to weather and have one session left before the first game.
-It replaces Practices 2 and 3.
-Practices 2 and 3 below remain the full version for a normal schedule.
+It replaces Practices 3 and 4 below, which are the full-schedule versions.
+Keep those for a normal preseason or for reuse in-season.

 **What you are giving up:** the full scrimmage and the three-out inning challenge.
 There is no way to fit 180 minutes of defense, pitching, and game simulation into 90.
 Game 1 becomes the scrimmage.
 Tell your parents that ahead of time and it stops being a problem.